Download eBooks & Wiring Diagrams (FREE)

 FMM & TIP Additional Advice

-1. FMM First, Then TIP
+FMM First, Then TIP

-You need to get your FMM before you can get your TIP.
+It would help if you got your FMM before you can get your TIP.
 A validated FMM will need to be presented to the TIP office.

-Don't Cross The Mexican Border At Night
+Don’t Cross the Mexican Border at Night

-Keep your driving to daylight hours only and you will be fine.
+Keep your driving to daylight hours only, and you will be fine.

-It's Easy To Miss The INM Office For Your FMM
+It’s Easy To Miss the INM Office for Your FMM

 If you don’t see it, park your vehicle and ask.